Getting to Coachella 2026: Arrival Guide

 From LA, the drive is about 2.5 hours with no traffic.
 On festival Friday, budget 4-5 hours.
 The I-10 East turns into a parking lot past Palm Springs and there's no shortcut.
 Leave before noon or accept your fate.

-Preferred parking is worth it if you can get it.
+Preferred parking can be worth it

 It cuts your walk from the parking lot to the entrance from 20+ minutes to about 5.
 After 12 hours on your feet, that difference is enormous.
 It sells out fast, but check the resale market closer to the festival.